 Walgreen Beats on Revenue, Matches Expectations on EPS

-Walgreen (NYS: WAG) reported earnings on March 27.
+Walgreen (NYS: WAG) reported earnings March 27.
 Here are the numbers you need to know.

 The 10-second takeaway

-Compared to the prior-year quarter, revenue grew slightly and GAAP earnings per share dropped slightly.
+Compared to the prior-year quarter, revenue expanded slightly and GAAP earnings per share contracted slightly.

-Walgreen logged revenue of $18.65 billion.
-The 11 analysts polled by S&P Capital IQ anticipated a top line of $18.44 billion on the same basis.
+Walgreen notched revenue of $18.65 billion.
+The 10 analysts polled by S&P Capital IQ predicted revenue of $18.42 billion on the same basis.
 GAAP reported sales were 0.8% higher than the prior-year quarter's $18.50 billion.